-I have learned many important lessons while travelling but after a recent trip to the Zoo I have been reminded of some very important things every traveler should know.
+I have learned many important lessons while travelling but after a recent trip to the Zoo, I have been reminded of some very important things every traveller should know.

 You may be a little confused and surprised that the Zoo can teach us more than just fun facts about animals but trust me when I say that these lessons are some of the best things I have taken on board over my years of travel.

 I won’t ramble on for too long, I promise, (I do that a lot, but you will get used to it) but before I share these lessons with you all I would like to invite you on my journey to the Zoo, you may even be able to figure out the lessons yourself before the big reveal!

 The summer heat was too impatient and decided to sneak in a little earlier than usual (for all my foreign readers, it is currently Spring at the moment in Australia, and Summer is not expected for another 2 months, so this 37°C/100°F was very unexpected and overwhelming) and it made spending a day at the Zoo, which is pretty exhausting already, even more tiring but the heat didn’t stop me!

 For years now I have been pretty obsessed with meerkats (Don’t judge, I’m sure you have your own weird obsessions), and knowing that the Zoo had recently come across some babies, the Meerkat enclosure was at the top of my list for my day at the Zoo.

 Mum and I somehow managed to end up without a map and as it was our first time at this particular Zoo we had no idea where anything was, making my search for meerkats a little more difficult than expected.
 As two people with a horrible sense of direction, a map probably wouldn’t have helped much anyway.

 Mum took the lead as we went past the alligators, camels, and emus but there were still no meerkats in sight.
 We arrived at the kangaroo area and I couldn’t say no, especially because we had just bought a bag of food to feed all of the ‘interactive’ animals.